-Sadler Fire - August 9
+Sadler Fire (Nevada) – August 9, 1999

 This Day in History is a brief summary of a powerful learning opportunity and is not intended to second guess or be judgmental of decisions and actions.
-Put yourself in the following situation as if you do not know what the outcome will be.
+Put yourself in the following situation as if you do not know the outcome.
 What are the conditions?
 What are you thinking?
 What are YOU doing?

 - The burnout was a potentially dangerous assignment.
 What will you do to size up your resource’s capabilities and experience and assign them to appropriate tasks?

 - As a crew/crew member, you have a responsibility to look after your own safety, which includes the right to accept or reject an assignment.
 Using the Incident Response Pocket Guide (IRPG), PMS 461 have everyone discuss how to properly refuse risk.

 - Discuss how you and your crew would apply LCES throughout the day on this incident.